Conveyancing fraud and payment diversion fraud

 This joint guidance from the National Crime Agency, Action Fraud, the National Economic Crime Centre and the Law Society explains how you can protect yourself from fraud.

-Criminals are actively targeting property purchases, with the aim of tricking you into transferring them your house deposit and/or the balance of purchase monies to them.
+Criminals are actively targeting property purchases, with the aim of tricking you into transferring your house deposit and/or the balance of purchase monies to them.

-Always double check by calling your lawyer before your transfer your money, as emails can be intercepted or diverted.
+Always double check by calling your lawyer before you transfer your money, as emails can be intercepted or diverted.

 You can test the account by sending a small sum to the account details provided and check that your lawyer has received this before transferring all of the money.

 Payment diversion fraud is where criminals target a specific individual, impersonate others, create or amend invoices and divert payments to criminal-controlled bank accounts.

 It affects everyone, though small and medium-sized businesses are particularly vulnerable.

 Make sure team members in finance, payroll and other departments that make payments are aware of the risk.

 When year-end approaches, increased payments and workload make businesses more vulnerable.